The NBA on Christmas: Things to know about league showcase - WHIZ News

 BIRTHDAY BOYS

-Houston’s Eric Gordon — who has been out with a knee injury but is nearing a return — is one of only two players in a most unique club.
+Houston’s Eric Gordon — who has been out with a knee injury but is nearing a return — is one of only two players in an unusual club.

-Gordon has played on his birthday four times — finally getting a win last year.
-He was with the Clippers when they lost to Phoenix in 2009, with the Pelicans when they lost to Miami in 2015, with the Rockets when they lost to Oklahoma City in 2017, and scored 17 points in Houston’s win over the Thunder last season.
+Gordon has played on his birthday four times, finally getting a win last year.
+He was with the Clippers when they lost to Phoenix in 2009, with the Pelicans when they lost to Miami in 2015, with the Rockets when they lost to Oklahoma City in 2017, and he scored 17 points in Houston’s win over the Thunder last season.

 CHRISTMAS TURNOVER